jeffensen/plandepth/experiment/README.md

 # Experimental task
 Psychotoolbox implementation of the multi stage task

+To start the training session run Training_german.m For the main part of the experiment run run_mst_experiment_german.m

 # Credits
 The graphics used in the experiment was downloaded from following sources